 But how does Aviva measure up when it comes to their claims statistics?
 How likely are they to pay out on your Income Protection Insurance?

 Aviva Claim Statistics

-And so there you have it; what I believe to be three of the best Income Protection providers around.
+And so there you have it; what I believe to be two of the best Income Protection providers around.
 Of course there are other insurers out there, and I would always recommend that whatever type of policy you want to purchase, you should seek the advice of a financial advisor first.